-- ii.
+- a.
+All materials shall reflect that the Approved Vendor, or the Approved Vendor's agent, is not employed by, representing, endorsed by, or acting on behalf of the Illinois Power Agency, the Program Administrator, a utility or a utility program, a consumer group or consumer group program, or a governmental body, except in those cases where the Approved Vendor is a consumer group or governmental body.
+Approved Vendors and their agents shall refrain from making false claims or creating false impressions regarding their identity and/or affiliations. - b.
+Use of utility or government names and logos - All marketing materials produced by the Approved Vendor or its agents and subcontractors must be submitted to the Program Administrator for review upon request. - ii.
 Illinois Solar for All standard program brochures or marketing materials may be adapted by the Approved Vendor or their agents and subcontractors only upon review and approval of the Program Administrator. - iii.
-An Approved Vendor or its agent shall not use the logo of a public utility, the Illinois Commerce Commission ("ICC"), the Illinois Power Agency ("IPA"), the Program Administrator, the State of Illinois, the ILSFA Program, or the ABP in any manner, except the following: - 1.
-An Approved Vendor or its agents and subcontractors may use the IPA or Program Administrator logo only on materials that have been created by the IPA or Program Administrator, including the ILSFA Informational Brochure and the ILSFA Standard Disclosure Form. - 2.
-An Approved Vendor or its agents and subcontractors may use the Illinois Solar for All logo only on materials that have been created by the IPA or Program Administrator, including the ILSFA Informational Brochure and the ILSFA Standard Disclosure Form. - iv.
-An Approved Vendor or its agent shall not use the name of a public utility, the ICC, the IPA, the Program Administrator, or the State of Illinois in any manner that is deceptive or misleading, including, but not limited to, implying or otherwise leading a customer to believe that an Approved Vendor is soliciting on behalf of, or is an agent of, a utility, the ICC, the IPA, or the Program Administrator.
+An Approved Vendor or its agent shall not use the logo of a public utility, the Illinois Commerce Commission ("ICC"), the Illinois Power Agency, the Program Administrator, the State of Illinois, the ILSFA Program, or the ABP in any manner, except the following: - 1.
+An Approved Vendor or their agents and subcontractors may use the IPA or Program Administrator logo only on materials that have been created by the IPA or Program Administrator, including the ILSFA Community Solar Informational Brochure and the ILSFA Standard Disclosure Form. - An Approved Vendor or their agents and subcontractors may use the Illinois Solar for All logo only on materials that have been created by the IPA or Program Administrator, including the ILSFA Community Solar Informational Brochure and the ILSFA Standard Disclosure Form. - iv.
+An Approved Vendor or its agent shall not use the name of a public utility, the ICC, the IPA, the Program Administrator, or the State of Illinois in any manner that is deceptive or misleading, including, but not limited to, implying or otherwise leading a customer to believe that an Approved Vendor is soliciting on behalf of, or is an agent of, a utility,

+- the ICC, the IPA, or the Program Administrator.
 For avoidance of doubt, an Approved Vendor can state the fact that it is an Approved Vendor under the IPA's Illinois Solar for All Program. - v.
-An Approved Vendor or its agent shall not use the name, or any other identifying insignia, graphics, or wording that has been used at any time to represent a public utility company, the ICC, the IPA or the Program Administrator, or their services, to identify, label or define any of its offers.
+An Approved Vendor or its agent shall not use the name, or any other identifying insignia, graphics, or wording that has been used at any time to represent a public utility company, the ICC, the IPA, or the Program Administrator, or their services, to identify, label or define any of its offers.
 This does not, however, restrict use of a utility name in describing where an offer is valid. - vi.
 IPA and the ILSFA Program Administrator will address any requests for exceptions on a case-by-case basis.